-Substantial further improvements were added to this Sunshine Coast lodge after 2011 including: a new duplicate chlorine water filtration system; environmentally friendly septic system; hydro electric system, thanks to a river that runs through the property, with 24/7 power and back up generator; a massive dock for water sports and marine activities.
+Improvements were added to this Sunshine Coast lodge after 2011 including: a new water filtration system; environmentally friendly septic system; hydro electric system, thanks to a river that runs through the property, with 24/7 power and back up generator; a massive dock for water sports and marine activities.

-In 2017 the resort was re-imagined as an all-inclusive eco-resort with stays including wilderness cruising, marine adventures, yoga retreats and Klahoose grizzly bear viewing tours in nearby Toba Inlet.
+In 2017 the resort was re-imagined as an all-inclusive eco-resort with stays including wilderness cruising, marine adventures, kayaking, yoga retreats and Klahoose grizzly bear viewing tours in nearby Toba Inlet.

 The main lodge is of massive cedar timbers and includes the dinner area and a lounge where guests can sit by the fire and relax after a day’s adventures.
-Your stays at this BC resort is all inclusive for 3 or 4 nights and we take care of all the details for your day of adventures, accommodation, meals and immersive cultural experiences are included.
+Stays at this BC resort are all inclusive for 3 or 4 nights and all details for your day of adventures, accommodation, meals and immersive cultural experiences are included.

-The Resort offers two accommodation options guest rooms and private cabins.
+The Resort offers two accommodation options including Lodge Rooms and private cedar Cabins.
 The private cabins offer one- and two-bedroom options, while the guest suites are perfect for two guests.
-All of the accommodation has a private bathroom and offer views of Homfray Channel.
+All of the accommodation have a private bathroom, daily housekeeping, and offer ocean views.

 You have to see it for yourself to truly experience the beauty and natural wonder of the area.
 We absolutely love the Sunshine Coast, Desolation Sound and Klahoose Wilderness Resort, and we look forward to sharing it with you.